n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 do not add a vowel sound.

-Some Indic scripts also include special consonants that can occur after the base consonant.
-These post-base consonants and final consonants will also be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.
+Some Indic scripts also include special consonants that can occur after the base consonant or syllable base.
+These post-base consonants and final consonants will also be separated from the base consonant or syllable base by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.